LanreAndero/CI_PP4_DjangoBlog/README.md

 Manual testing includes:
 - **Blog Navigation:** Ensure users can easily navigate through the blog.
 - **Reading Posts:** Verify that posts display correctly and are readable.
-- **Community Engagement:** Test the functionality of comments and discussions.
+- **Community Engagement:** Test the functionality of posts, comments, likes and discussions.

 ### Automated Testing